Captainpike1/basic-github/README.md

-# basic-github
+# basic-GitHub
-Lesson folder for basic github from data science youtube
+Lesson folder for basic git-hub from data science YouTube
+## about this course